dme2/joy-cpp/README.md

 Joy is a stack based language (think Forth), with some higher level features like combinators, maps, and folds (think Haskell).

-Here are some small examples, try typing them in after compiling and running joy.cpp
+Here are some small examples, try typing them in after compiling and running ./joy

 ```
 joy~> X == 1